schlaich bergermann partner is celebrating its

 design competitions… our beginnings in New York

-THINK New York brought in 2002 an exceptional team together to enter the competition for the Master Plan of Ground Zero.
+THINK New York brought in 2002 an exceptional team together to enter the competition for the Master Plan of the World Trade Center site.
 There were more than 400 participants and our THINK Group took the second prize.

-schlaich bergermann's experience in the Master Plan of Ground Zero competition led us to be named ‘specialty engineers’ for the design of the One World Trade Center, and this is how we opened our U.S. office, and first office outside of Europe.
+schlaich bergermann's experience in the Master Plan of the World Trade Center Site competition led us to be named ‘specialty engineers’ for the design of the One World Trade Center, and this is how we opened our U.S. office, and first office outside of Europe.
 Other offices would come to have similar experiences and design incredible projects, but schlaich bergermann partner’s office in New York set the foundations to make sbp an international structural engineering consulting firm.

 Hans Schober takes on the challenge and brings schlaich bergermann partner’s international reputation to the U.S.